DriessenA/maxenalice/index_EN.md

 We will come back to you if there are still beds available.

 *NB: since it is a hostel, rooms are shared (2, 4 or 6 ppl per room).*
+*Breakfast and bedsheets are included but towels are not, you can bring your own or rent one directly at the Stayokay.*
 *If you prefer a private room and would like to stay the night, you can contact the Stayokay directly and reserve a private room at your own cost.*

 ## Dresscode